 Chair, WHA Council on Rural Health

 This panel will bring together four prominent rural hospital and health system leaders from across the state.
-This must-attend session, featuring WHA Board members, will offer candid perspectives on the trends, challenges and opportunities shaping rural health care delivery in Wisconsin.
+The must-attend session, featuring WHA Board members, will offer candid perspectives on the trends, challenges and opportunities shaping rural health care delivery in Wisconsin.
 Attendees will hear directly from leaders who are navigating these issues every day and helping guide the future of health care in rural communities.

 Matt Heywood, President & CEO, Aspirus